 Key reasons for its success include resourceful ways of reaching compromise between the U.S. and EC positions, effective burden-sharing and solutions which mitigated regional conflicts of interest, and involving industry representatives in the negotiations.
 This stands in stark contrast to the foundering negotiations on climate change, which have had only government representatives and less buy-in from key countries, such as China and the U.S.

+This “Moment” is drawn from the oral history of Robert Reinstein.
+Read more about him below, and read his full oral history HERE.
 Robert Reinstein served with the Department of State as Deputy Assistant Secretary for Environment, Health and Natural Resources from 1990 to 1993 and as chief U.S. negotiator for the UN Convention on Climate Change and for the Montreal Protocol to Protect the Ozone Layer.
 Prior to that he served as a trade negotiator at the White House Office of the US Trade Representative (USTR), responsible for coordinating US trade policy for energy, chemicals, natural resources and environment.

 You can also read the extensive three-part Moment on the negotiations on UN Framework Convention on Climate Change (UNFCCC).
 Go here to read about the North American Free Trade Agreement (NAFTA), at the 1995 Beijing’s Women Conference and on the Convention on Chemical Weapons.